Residents west of Ranshaw Way (Highway 965) will have services provided on Tuesdays.

 Assistance will be provided to the elderly or handicapped.
 Please call City Hall (626-5700) to make arrangements.

 Regular household trash, paint and toxic materials will not be accepted.
 A permanent drop-off site for paint and other hazardous materials has been created at the Iowa City landfill.
-Items may be dropped off by appointment each day.
+Items may be dropped off Thursday through Saturday from 7 a.m. until 2 p.m., no appointment necessary.